sqlxpert/z-container-api-kafka-aws-terraform/README.md

     `hello_api_aws_ecs_service_desired_count_tasks` and
     `create_vpc_endpoints_and_load_balancer` variables to their cost-saving
     values if you'd like to continue experimenting.
-When you are done, delete all resources; even the minimum configuration carries a cost.
+When you are done, delete all resources; the minimum configuration carries a cost.

     ```shell
     cd ../terraform